javish88/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+## .forEach does not return anything.
+It will call a provided function on each statment in your array. .map will also call a function on every statement in the array , only it will return values and actually return a new array of the same size.

 2. What is the difference between a function and a method?

+## functions is a piece of code that is called by name.
+It can be passed data to operate on (paramaters) <<< and can oiptionally return data (the return value).
+All data that is passed is passed to a function is explicity passed.
+With method is also a piece of code that is called by a name that is associated with an obeject.
+In most respects it is identical to a function except that a method is implicity passed the object on which it is was called, and a method is able to operate on data that is contained within the class .

 3. What is closure?

+## Closure gives the person access to an outer function's scope from an inners function.
+Closures are created everytime a function is creates at function creation time.

 4. Describe the four rules of the 'this' keyword.

+## window - binding refers to the window object context so you will see the whole site . if use strict it wont break the code, implicit binding an object standing before the dot , explicit binding we force a function call to use a particular object. .call .apply .bind . and NEW binding an empty object is created and referenced by 'this' variable, inheriting the prototype of the function.
+Properties and methods are added to the object referenced by 'this', and the newly created object referenced by 'this' is returned at the end implicity .

 5. Why do we need super() in an extended class?

+## it helps point out where the code is going like a function. or secret sauce

 ## Project Set up